Join Our Mailing List

-Breast cancer patients generally have been well counseled about the possible side effects of chemotherapy and radiation.
-In some cases, however, women may be dealing with low blood counts and not thoroughly understand how this can affect not only how they are feeling, but their overall health as well.
+Cancer patients generally have been well counseled about the possible side effects of chemotherapy and radiation.
+In some cases, however, women (or men) may be dealing with low blood counts and not thoroughly understand how this can affect not only how they are feeling, but their overall health as well.

 Understand the Lingo